 Cover Plants Before Nightfall

 When it comes to covering your plants, make sure you do it in ample time before dusk.
 Otherwise, all the heat from your garden will have already disappeared, and you can’t trap this heat under the cover.

 Depending on the plant you have, you can also use a pillowcase or bucket over individual plants.
 Some gardeners also use bedsheets or larger covers that cover large parts of the ground for their vegetable garden.

 There are also many products available for the home gardener that wants to keep their plants alive and well throughout the spring.
 These are made with the specific purpose of protecting plants from freezing and are customized for different types of plants.
 Therefore, we recommend that you get a professional plant frost protection cover.

 Plastic for Frost: Not Good?

 Now we’re moving into the things that you shouldn’t do.
 While covering your plant leaves will help them stay warm in your garden, you have to be careful when it comes to plastic coverings.

 If you decide to go for plastic coverings, not only should it not touch your plants, but it should also be thick enough to properly keep the heat in.
-For frost protection, plastic is most effective when applied as a row cover or as a cover for individual plants.
+For frost protection, plastic is most effective when applied as a row cover rather than as a cover for individual plants.

-How To Pick the Best Plant Frost Protection Covers
+How To Pick the Best Frost Blanket For Plants

 You now know that you should cover your garden plants with a protective cover.
 But you don’t know what type of cover yet and what to look for in your plant protection, so we’re now going to guide you through that.